ChrstphrHll/npc_gen/students/Grace Festus.md

   int: 14
   str: 6
   wis: 14
-track: Diplomacy
-trait: I don't like to get my hands dirty, and I won't be caught dead in unsuitable accommodations.
-trait1: Anticipative
-trait2: Rigid
 year: 5
+guild: Elkenval
+partyID: 20
 ---
 # Grace Festus
 ---
 ### Description
 - 5th year Human Cleric in Elkenval
-- wavy auburn hair that's pulled to the side and buzzed on the left, Blue eyes, and Pale skin
+- wavy auburn hair that's pulled to the side and buzzed on the left, Gray eyes, and Pale skin
 - Is Anticipative and Rigid, and has Charity as their ideal

 ### Organizations